aerogear/aerogear.org/docs/unifiedpush/push-message-format/index.markdown

 ##### Cordova Android special keys

-To make the user experience the same on ios and android, for cordova users, we use the iOS alert 'key' on android as well to generate a notification for you.
+To make the user experience the same on iOS and Android, for cordova users, we use the iOS alert 'key' on Android as well to generate a notification for you.
 And we've introduced a 'title' that can optionally be used for the title of this notification, if none is specified the application name will be used like on iOS.

 #### SimplePush Object